mspncp/gosu-wiki/To Do.md

   * Fix implicit requirement to have "../gosu == ." in rake/linux.rb
   * Automatically create 'pkg' folder since git can't handle empty folders
   * Meditate: Imagine a Window::baseTransform that will affect Graphics *and* (inversed) Input - would this help games?
 Or rather add input un-transforming in general?
 Hmm!
-  * Fix/clarify TextInput vs. &lt;markup> and &entities;
-  * Get rid of quad/tri drawing in favor of quads
-  * Use float instead of double
-  * Use int instead of unsigned
-  * Cleanup glBegin, Graphics::begin etc.
-  * Fork Gosu.tmbundle into its own git repository
-  * Fork website into its own git repository
   * Fix Gosu::Font(…default, 20) with italics on Windows (see forum thread)
   * Add more #inspect strings (easier to use with irb/Pry)
-  * Get GLFW working on OS X
-  * Get GLFW working on Linux
-  * Windows: Input will regularly query devices which are not currently attached, thereby causing the game to halt every few seconds - think about this
+  * Windows: Input regularly queries devices which are not currently attached, this caused games to halt every few seconds (years ago) - does this still happen?
   * Assure Gosu::File also creates directories as necessary
   * Look at wox-Gem to refactor rake/mac.rb
   * Font#draw with given block that yields each character's Gosu::Image, x, and y to a block, rather than drawing them
   * Find out why this could happen: 'RuntimeError: While calculating the width of a text, the following error occured: The operation completed successfully.'
   * Add Gosu::potential\_fps
   * Fix Song#volume with short songs
+  * Warning when relying on case sensitivity
   * Find out what Gosu::Song::play does when it's already playing with each implementation, then clarify docs
   * Add FontFlags support for SDL\_TTF Gosu/Text
   * Fix Unicode support for SDL\_TTF port (see feature\_tests/UnicodeTest.rb, @loc\_test)